arc-archive/arc-dev-guide/docs/apic-architecture-overview.md

 ## Shell application concept

 Both API Console and Advanced REST Client follows the same pattern when building an application.
-It is shell application.
+It is a shell application.
-The application itself is a host that contains all components needed for the functionality of the application and provide platform specific interfaces (usually via event API).
+The application itself is a host that contains all components needed for the functionality of the application and provide platform specific interfaces (usually via events API).
 However the application do not provide application specific logic.

 Take API Console as an example.
 The application consist of three main components:

 -   `api-navigation`
 -   `api-documentation`
 -   `api-request-panel`

-This three components are responsible for rendering navigation and documentation, and also performing a test request to currently selected endpoint and method.
+This three components are responsible for rendering navigation and documentation.
+They are also making a test request to currently selected method of an endpoint.

-It also has optional component `api-simple-xhr-request` to perform HTTP request from the browser.
-However in some situations it is not required as this can be handled by other application logic (like running request via proxy).

 The whole logic of the application is enclosed in those components and the `api-console` application only passes navigation selection state to the other components.
 It also manages state for media queries and allows to load AMF model from an external file.
-However it has nothing to do with rendering navigation, documentation, or making a request to the endpoint.
+However, it has nothing to do with rendering navigation, documentation, or making a request to the endpoint.

 With this pattern it is relatively easy to introduce new application on different platform.
 It would be easy to create API Console as an Electron or Chrome application just by providing different shells.
 The application logic is still the same - 3 components working together.